CraftSpider/jsonpath-plus/README.md

 An implementation of the JSONPath A spec in Rust, with several extensions added on.

+This library also supports retrieving AST analysis of compiled paths, so users may implement syntax highlighting or nice error reporting on top of it.

 ## Extensions

 - Parent selector `^`, used as `$.a.b.^` or `$['a']['b'][^]`.
 Matches the parent of